 Those looking for truly unique Kumamon products would be best suited to visit downtown Kumamoto.
 Scattered throughout the entirety of Kamitori and Shimotori Shopping arcades are several souvenir stores which proudly boast Kumamon merchandise.
 Those who have an interest in sewing and crafts may consider visiting Makino, a fabric store just past the MacDonalds.
 There they sell both fabric in various Kumamon motifs, as well as some of their own handiwork made of said fabric.

 4. Official Kumamon Square

 Just past Shimotori and on the first floor of Tsuruya Department Store’s East building is the official “Kumamon Square.”
 Here you can get your hands on all sorts of Kumamon original goods and snacks, while watching some of Kumamon’s promotional videos.
 This is the most “official” of all the Kumamon shops out there; selling exclusive and special-edition Kumamon items produced by the prefecture itself.
 Across the street, the Contemporary Art Museum of Kumamoto is another good hub for unique Kumamon mechandise.
 The museum features several post cards and calendars that feature majestic spreads of Kumamon’s world travels.
 What a cultured fellow.

 In order to represent Kumamoto’s reputation for being an active and adventurous prefecture, you will often find Kumamon out and about throughout the area.
-Those wishing to meet the beast himself can consult his PR schedule at http://kumamon-official.jp/.
+Those wishing to meet the beast himself can consult his PR schedule at http://kumamon-official.jp/(in Japanese only).
 Devout Kumamon fans looking to make the pilgrimage to this bear’s origin will be in luck, as there is, of course, no shortage of Kumamon in Kumamoto City.
 This character will be keeping his wide eyes on you while you’re in his prefecture – whether you like it or not.